Legal Services

 Services include:

-▪ Jury and bench trial experience in connection with patent, trademark, copyright and trade secret disputes
+• Jury and bench trial experience (patent, trademark, copyright, trade secret)

 Food & Beverage Industry Expertise